MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 # For persistent use, will apply even after a reboot.
 [Environment]::SetEnvironmentVariable("Path", $env:Path + ";C:\Program Files\Docker", [EnvironmentVariableTarget]::Machine)
 ```

-Restart the PowerShell session so that the modified path is recognized.

 To install Docker as a Windows service, run the following.